OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 them.

 #### Prefer same division
-[KC: is our use of 'division' always referring to the barrier taxonomy?]
+[KC: is our use of 'division' always referring to the barrier taxonomy?
+JR: yes, considering different term, will apply it consistently]

 There are many cases (about 4,000? will need to instrument and re-run to count) where A's division (say, C) is properly contained in B's